solliancenet/azure-synapse-build-together-blog/Blog-4/serverless-data-lake-exploration.md

 ## Task 5: Working with Azure Open Datasets and Serverless SQL Pools

-In this Task, we will use a SQL script from the Knowledge center to query an Azure Open Dataset with the Built-in Serverless SQL pool.
-We will touch on the SQL facilities provided by the Synapse environment.
+The **Knowledge center** in Azure Synapse Analytics provides an easy-to-use interface to load data from Azure Open Datasets.
+This data can be used to practice new skills or to augment existing data in your environment.
+This task will leverage a SQL script from the Knowledge center to query an Azure Open Dataset with the Built-in Serverless SQL pool.

 1. Navigate to the **Knowledge center** in your Synapse Workspace.
 Select **Browse gallery**.